Fabii137/Whacky/README.md

 # Whacky

-This is a basic compiler written c++ for educational purposes.
+This is a basic compiler (without much features :p) written in c++ for learning.
 The language grammar can be found at ./docs/grammar.md

 ## Requirements
 - `x86_64 Linux`